George-smart/Project001/README.md

 # Project001
-My First Project on HTML and CSS. still in progress...
+My First Project on HTML and CSS.
+All done.